Solitarju/vrchat-api-library/README.md

 All dates in this document are formatted as DD-MM-YYYY.

-- v1.2.6 (17/10/2023)
+- v1.2.6 (19/10/2023)
   - Started refactoring API response handling.
-(Created User class and Error class)
+(Creating classes and patching the API classes & their functions accordingly, but I'm working slow)
   - Updated User Agent parameters & contact information and made version update automatically with package.json as it's impractical to manually change the hard code each time.

 - v1.2.5 (16/10/2023)